alexandruthegreatest/Blind-Signal-Identification-/README.md

-# Blind-Signal-Identification-
+# Blind Signal Identification using Machine Learning Algorithms
-A program that can blindly identify signals based on trained machine learned data sets.
+A python program that can blindly identify signals based on trained machine learned data sets.